-After securing a thesis supervisor and developing a thesis topic in consultation with that supervisor, the student completes Form A: Preliminary Thesis Proposal and Supervisory

-Committee Request List (also available in Word doc format), which outlines the focus and approach of the proposed thesis, and submits it to the Department by May 15 of Year 1 (Year 2 for PhD U).
+After securing a thesis supervisor and developing a thesis topic in consultation with that supervisor, the student completes a "Preliminary Thesis Proposal and Committee Request List" (Form A), outlining the focus and approach of the proposed thesis, and submits it to the Department by May 15 of Year 1 (Year 2 for Direct Entry students).
 The student must consult with at least three and ideally four further members of the graduate faculty (in addition to the supervisor) to gain additional perspectives on the design and viability of the project.
-On the form, the student lists the names of the faculty members consulted and suggests the names of up to four faculty members to be considered as potential members of the supervisory committee.
+The student lists the names of the faculty members consulted and suggests the names of up to four faculty members to be considered as potential members of the supervisory committee.